ziqiaow/RetroGE/README.md

 Note that for real data applications, it is suggested to normalize the continuous variables that have largely varied scales for a stable numerical derivation.

 ## Questions
-Please feel free to email any questions/suggestions at zwang389@jhu.edu
+Please feel free to email me about any questions/suggestions at zwang389@jhu.edu